PecoPeterson/special-word/README.md

 flatten_and_set(original_list): makes a variable with the unique characters of the first items in a list of tuples

 char_frequency(string): takes in a string and returns a list of all the characters based on frequency

+search_list(my_list): takes a list as input, and ask the user if the letter is in the word, if yes, it ask the user to enter the positions of the letter

+filter_words(filtered_list, char_positions): filters the words according to the character and position provided by the user